joosepgit/Anonymizer-output-metrics/README.md

 ```
 $env:PYTHONPATH = C:\Users\<youruser>\projects
 ```
-3. Navigate into the projects root folder
+7. Navigate into the projects root folder
 ```
 $ cd output_validation
 ```
-4. Install the necessary requirements
+8. Install the necessary requirements
 ```
-$ pip install -r requirements.txt
+$ python -m pip install -r requirements.txt
 ```
-5. Add some input data to the input/ directory, by default indata.csv and outdata.csv are looked for.
-Additionally, the configuration file conf.txt should be modified according to the privacy models and anonymization methods used.
+9. (OPTIONAL) Investigate the default input files and the input subdirectory.
+There are three files: indata.csv, outdata.csv and conf.txt.
+The program can run with either input or output file only.
+It cannot run without the configuration file or when nothing other than the configuration file is passed.
+The program takes arguments as command line parameters, -i for input, -o for output and -c for the configuration file.
+All of these parameters are expected to be paths to the desired files.
-6. Run the code
+10. Run the code with default test data and configuration
 ```
-$ python Validator.py
+~/projects/output_validation$ python Validator.py -i input/indata.csv -o input/outdata.csv -c input/conf.txt
 ```

 That's it on running the program with custom input.
 Additionally, there are tests that can be run using the pytest framework.
 For simply running the test, run
 ```
-$ pytest -v tests/
+$ pytest -vv tests/
 ```
 For running all tests with code coverage, run
 ```
-$ coverage run --source . -m pytest -v tests/ && coverage report -m
+$ coverage run --source . -m pytest -vv tests/ && coverage report -m
 ```

+Happy testing.